-Its dosage is essential for the standardization of plant extracts , the quality control of food supplements , or even the evaluation of bioavailability in the context of clinical or nutritional research.
+Its dosage is essential for the standardization of plant extracts , the quality control of food supplements , or the evaluation of bioavailability in the context of clinical or nutritional research.

 Why dose daidzein?